subpair/aws-webpage/README.md

 ```shell
 terraform destroy -auto-approve
 ```
+# Security notices

+Currently logging is not activated in this configuration.
 # Further Documentation

 On every push terraform-doc will automatically generate via a GitHub action documents. \